Button

 <Button secondary>Secondary button</Button>

 - Use for actions that are used less often.
-Using
+Using secondarybuttons reduces amount of elements on a page competing for a user's attention.

-actions, like Cancel as a passive alternative to Save. - Don't use if there's only one action on the page.
+- Don't use if there's only one action on the page.

 Destructive